klaudiosinani/taskbook/readme.md

 $ tb -s 1 2 3
 ```

-### Copy to the clipboard
+### Copy Item Description

-Copy a task/note description to the system clipboard.
+To copy to the your system's clipboard the description of one or more items, use the `--copy/-y` option followed by the ids of the target items.
+Note that the option will also include the newline character as a separator to each pair of adjacent copied descriptions, thus resulting in a clear and readable stack of sentences on paste.

 ```
-$ tb -g 2
+$ tb -y 1 2 3
 ```

 ### Display Boards